waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

-Upto 6 experimental evolution given below we worked offline and did not participate actively in tournaments logs and replays collection.
-Experimental evolution during this along with associated replays is given below.
+Prior to the 6 experimental evolution demonstrations provided below, we worked offline and did not participate actively in tournaments logs and replays collection.
+Experimental evolution, along with associated replays is given below.
 Our these 6 features we were able to beat staff_medium_team and occassionally top (rarely super team).
 Later on From 7th October we continuously monitored our agent and improved it from replays available from tournaments or staff_teams.
 This is also presented after these 6 experimental evolutions.

 ## Offensive agent - fleeing from enemy ghost, (and pacman!)